 “We are very excited to be bringing our most popular brands to Pennsylvania in the next week, subject to regulatory approval,” PokerStars spokesperson Rebecca McAdam Willetts told USPoker.
 “Stay tuned for more details.”

-Online gaming has been live in the Keystone State since July 15, but no poker options were yet available.
+Online gambling has been live since July 15, but no real money online poker options were yet available.
 That appears to be changing.